Final Jeopardy (1985 film): Plot

 They are sent to a subway by an untrustworthy street kid only to find it locked, but also find a burglarized church that was vandalized by the gang and sneak into through its broken door.
 They find an incapacitated junkie whose also-druggie sister thinks they're inside a hospital and that Marty is a doctor.
 Another gang member appears, giving the sisters directions to another subway to get home, which Marty and Susan overhear while hiding, meaning that both of these girls are members of this gang.
 Marty's watch has stopped and they find the subway's revolving gate locked to them but manage to squeeze in just as the gang finds them again and chases them through the subway.
 Marty drives the E-train while the gang enters the train and pulls the cord to stop it.
-Marty and Susan abandon the train, Susan is sent to hide while Marty lures the gang into another tunnel, where he knocks a pile of rubble onto three of its members and lures its leader into the boiler room, blinding him with steam and knocking him out with a large wooden board.
+Marty and Susan abandon the train, Susan is sent to hide while Marty lures the gang into another tunnel, where he knocks a scaffold of bricks onto three of its members and lures its leader into the boiler room, blinding him with steam and knocking him out with a large wooden board.

-He goes back above ground and finds Susan telling a policeman (Dennis Farina) about their ordeal, who ironically, says "Glad to be of service" to a disgusted Marty.
+He goes back above ground and finds Susan telling a policeman about their ordeal, who ironically, says "Glad to be of service" to a disgusted Marty.
 They go to their hotel to get cleaned up and change their clothes, return to the parking lot to retrieve their rental car and drive away after paying a $5.00 overnight fee to its attendant that found its keys but has no change if they didn't have the exact amount.
 The attendant tells them to be more careful next time and Marty and Susan drive off to return the rental car to its agency before going home.